 | Decisions made (8 years) | ~12 (rebalancing only) | ~190 |

 The numbers above are pre-tax.
-Post-tax the gap narrows slightly — the active sleeve had higher turnover and more capital-gains realizations along the way — but Portfolio A still wins by enough that the explanation cannot be tax timing.
+Post-tax the gap narrows slightly — the active sleeve has higher turnover and more capital-gains realizations along the way — but Portfolio A still wins by enough that the explanation cannot be tax timing.

-Why the boring side won
+Why the boring side wins

 Three reasons, in order of magnitude.